Paul Porter Arena - Gardner-Webb Runnin' Bulldogs

 It also bears noting that Gardner-Webb does not offer online ticketing.
 Tickets may be purchased over the phone or in person at the school's ticket office, but an online ticketing option would be a great touch to bring the school in line with many of its Big South Conference counterparts.

 Gardner-Webb, like many schools in its conference, offers a great value to fans attending a game at Paul Porter Arena.
 Adult tickets are $10 for each game, with non-GWU student tickets priced at $5.
 The Big South Conference offers a quality level of Division I basketball, and the price to see a game is more than fair.
+The Runnin' Bulldogs are routinely competitive in the league, and are in the middle of their most successful era at college hoops' highest level.

 Gardner-Webb may not have centuries of athletic history, but they certainly do honor the school's past athletic successes.
 Championship banners for the sports that share Paul Porter Arena hang throughout the building, along with retired numbers of Runnin' Bulldog greats.
 Artis Gilmore's number 53 is among those hanging in the arena.
 Gilmore shares a spot with George Adams, John Drew and Eddie Lee Wilkins in the group of former GWU stars to play in the NBA.